-

-• DR INGRID BRETHERTON (she/her)
+DR INGRID BRETHERTON (she/her)

 Endocrinologist MBBS PhD FRACP.
 Principal and founder of Inner North Endocrinology.

-Dr Ingrid completed a Bachelor of Medicine and Bachelor of Surgery at the University of Adelaide in 2010.
-She completed her training at Austin and Monash Health and was awarded a Fellowship of the Royal Australasian College of Physicians (FRACP) in 2017.
-Dr Ingrid is a medical researcher at The University of Melbourne and has a PhD looking at the effects of hormone therapy on bone health, body composition and quality of life in gender diverse Australians.
+Dr Bretherton completed her Bachelor of Medicine and Bachelor of Surgery at the University of Adelaide in 2010.
+She undertook her endocrinology training at Austin Health and Monash Health, and was awarded Fellowship of the Royal Australasian College of Physicians (FRACP) in 2017.

-She is the recipient of various awards including the Australian Postgraduate Award and Rowden White Scholarship (University of Melbourne), Endocrine Society Australia Travel Award, the US Endocrine Society Early Careers Forum Travel Award and the AMRF Bernie Sweet Fellowship.
+She is a medical researcher at the University of Melbourne and completed a PhD investigating the effects of hormone therapy on bone health, body composition, and quality of life in gender diverse Australians.
+She has received several awards for this work, including the Australian Postgraduate Award and Rowden White Scholarship (University of Melbourne), the Endocrine Society of Australia Travel Award, the US Endocrine Society Early Career Forum Travel Award, and the AMRF Bernie Sweet Fellowship.

-• DR MICHELE BARDIN (she/her)
+DR MICHELE BARDIN (she/her)

 Endocrinologist BSc MBBS FRACP SOMANZ (cert)